 The National Bowel Cancer Screening Program

-If you are an Australian citizens aged 50, 55 and 65 you should take advantage of the FOBT (faecal occult blood test) offered under the National Bowel Cancer Screening Program.
+If you are an Australian citizen aged 50, 55 and 65 you should take advantage of the FOBT (faecal occult blood test) offered under the National Bowel Cancer Screening Program.

 Bowel Cancer is the second biggest cancer killer in Victoria.
-It is so important to get a bowel cancer screen.
-Due to the nature of colonic cancer and anatomy, bowel cancer can be a difficult to diagnose and presents late.
-Colonoscopy is the most accurate procedure to locate, diagnose, or rule out bowel cancer.
+It’s strongly urged that you get regular screenings for effective prevention, detection, and/or treatment as early as possible.
+Due to the nature of colonic cancer and anatomy, this type of cancer can be difficult to diagnose and presents late.
+Colonoscopy is the most accurate procedure to locate, diagnose, or rule out colorectal cancer even in the most early stages.

-Contact Direct Endoscopy if you have questions about bowel cancer or to book a colonoscopy to diagnose or prevent bowel cancer.
+Contact Direct Endoscopy if you have questions or wish to book a colonoscopy to diagnose or prevent bowel cancer.